PWBuild-Team/Perfect_Works_Build/README.md

 - Medena's name has been changed to Medina.
 - Improved the grammar of Dan's battle dialogue.
 - Sword Citan will now use the Japanese voice clips during battle when the battle undub patch is applied.
+- Shevat music channel bug in the palace has been fixed.

 ## Links